Home to Spain’s best-known arbitrator

 - arbitration between the Spanish branch of a German pension fund and the developer of a seven-star hotel, and

 - arbitration between a Bolivian holding and a Mexican cement producer.

 Some of the international commercial arbitration cases in which members of our firm have participated also resulted in decisions of undisputable importance for the development of international arbitration.
 For example, Pabalk Ticaret Ltd. v.
 Norsolor, S.A., in which Bernardo M. Cremades was president of the tribunal, was the first occasion an arbitral tribunal applied lex mercatoria to render a decision.
 Angel M. Tejada obtained the first annulment of an arbitral award due to the violation of the principle of collegiality in the deliberations of an arbitral tribunal.

 B. Cremades & Asociados has an excellent network of contacts with arbitration specialists from all over the world and, in particular, in the main arbitration venues., B. Cremades & Asociados is a member of TAGLaw, an association of quality law firms with a presence in over 80 countries.

 Alternative Dispute Resolution – ADR

 Our firm also has experience in the structuring and presentation of disputes before dispute adjudication boards.
 Members of our firm are currently serving in dispute adjudication boards in major infrastructure construction projects in Qatar and Ecuador.

 Similarly, our team provides advice on national and international mediation.
 David J. A. Cairns is an accredited mediator in the United Kingdom and a registered Spanish mediator.

-The integrated structure of the firm allows us to focus on our areas of expertise, eliminating non-strategic areas in order to be highly competitive when it comes to establishing our fees.
-Moreover, unlike other larger firms, we have no internal restrictions on billing, so we can be flexible in the negotiation of fee structures with our clients.
+The integrated structure of the firm allows us to focus on our areas of expertise, eliminating non-strategic areas in order to be highly competitive in establishing our fees.
+Unlike other larger firms, we have no internal restrictions on billing, so we can be flexible in the negotiation of fee structures with our clients.